omgmog/omgmog.github.com/_posts/2013/2013-10-31-migrating-from-outlook-pst-to-mbox-and-then-uploading-to-an-imap-mail-server.md

 ---
+comments_issue: 39

-title: "Migrating from Outlook .pst to mbox and then uploading to an IMAP mail server"
+title: Migrating from Outlook .pst to mbox and then uploading to an IMAP mail server
-tags: ["mac", "hackintosh", "tutorial", "tip", "code", "terminal", "software", "development"]
+tags:
+  - mac
+  - hackintosh
+  - tutorial
+  - tip
+  - code
+  - terminal
+  - software
+  - development
 ---
 Microsoft Outlook uses a stupid/proprietary format to store mail locally.
 This is the burden I had to deal with recently while attempting to rescue mail from a friends dying computer.